brettz9/intl-dom/README.md

 #### Plurals

-Conditionals also have built-in logic for handling plurals.
+Conditionals also have built-in logic for mapping numbers to a suitable localization (e.g., with different forms of grammr), depending on the degree of the plural.

 If a switch has keys set to the values returnable by [Intl.PluralRules#select](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules/select), i.e., one of "zero", "one", "two", "few", "many" or "other", depending on the locale, these may be selected in the event a number